 The weather was so windy while we were in Cape Town that we couldn’t do two of the city’s biggest attractions – the Table Mountain Aerial Cableway (255 ZAR/£13/$17) and the boat trip to Robben Island (320 ZAR/£17/$22) but would’ve if we could, so I’m adding them into the budget.

 We also took a couple of day trips from Cape Town.
 The first was a private wine tour to Stellenbosch and Franschhoek (995 ZAR/£52/$68 each) – which well worth the cost for the amount of wine tastings we got.
-The second was a road trip to Cape Point via Muizenberg (free), Boulders Beach to see the penguins (70 ZAR/£3.50/$5), Cape Point (135 ZAR/£7/$9) and the Chapman’s Peak Drive (a toll road which costs 42 ZAR/£2/$3 per car).
+The second was a self-guided road trip to Cape Point via Muizenberg (free), Boulders Beach to see the penguins (70 ZAR/£3.50/$5), Cape Point (135 ZAR/£7/$9) and the Chapman’s Peak Drive (a toll road which costs 42 ZAR/£2/$3 per car).